post-self/motes-played.post-self.ink/content/thoughts.md

 I remain very proud of *Motes Played.* The story was fun to write, the characters were fun to write (and super meaningful besides; thanks plurality!), the responses were fun to hear, and I really hope that the book itself is received well.

+It is my hope that this work is enjoyed as a work of escapism.
+I hope that a work that interrogates little-space and its role in the lives of those who engage with, all plopped into a sci-fi setting, it leads to readers interrogating the world around them.
+I hope that, if it is at all instructive, it is instructive on the joys of identity, the hedonism of ever becoming more accurately oneself.

+I have come to love Motes beyond her identity, and I hope that you do, too.

 As usual, it will be available as an ebook, a paperback, and free to read online.
 I may even wind up serializing it on [cohost](https://cohost.org/post-self), we will see!

 <figure>